Global Solidarity Accounting

 Video recording of the associated event on Global Systems Accounting at the Stockholm+50 International Meeting on 3 June 2022

 We are also encouraging communities to explore this concept at their own level through Community Conversations for Global Solidarity.
+Questionnaires and other tools are being developed.
 Some initial materials are below.